Ramyakoppada/Todo_List/README.md

 ## 🚀 Project Overview

-The **Todo_List** is a full-stack web application that enables users to manage daily tasks efficiently.
+The **todo_list** is a full-stack web application that enables users to manage daily tasks efficiently.
 It provides secure login/signup functionality, task creation, status tracking and dashboard analytics.

 This project demonstrates strong system design, API development, database integration and frontend-backend communication.